See current and past FSSE Overview PDFs.

 Before sharing FSSE results on campus, users should become familiar with the nature of the data, the reports, and the “story line” of their institution’s performance.

 Each institution receives several reports and a data file that help them better understand their FSSE results.
-Reports are delivered in the Institutional Report 2021 report package and are available electronically on the NSSE and FSSE websites through the Institution Interface, which can be accessed by up to three campus representatives using their own unique username and password.
+Reports are delivered electronically on the NSSE and FSSE websites through the Institution Interface, which can be accessed by up to three campus representatives using their own unique username and password.
 The data file, this overview, and other supporting materials are also available via the Institution Interface.
 Institution-specific resources include:

 In addition, the FSSE website includes several important documents and resources: